-Day 6 - Porto - Vila Real - Viseu
+Day 6 - Porto - Guimaraes - Vila Real - Viseu

-Day 7 - Viseu - Belmonte - Evora
+Day 7 - Viseu - Belmonte - Castelo de Vide - Evora

-This morning your first stop is in Belmonte, today a symbol of Jewish awakening, for a visit the Jewish Museum.
-Also enjoy an olive oil tasting.
-Spend the afternoon in Castelo de Vide, an enchanting small town.
-Next walk through the Jewish quarter with its white-washed houses and see the 14th-century castle.
-Continue to Evora, the cultural center of southern Portugal and a former royal residence.
-Breakfast and dinner included (on this evening, dinner will be had at a local restaurant).
+This morning, stop in Belmonte, today a symbol of Jewish awakening, for a visit of the Jewish Museum.
+Also enjoy an olive oil tasting, for which the area is famous.
+Afternoon break in Castelo de Vide, with time to walk through the Jewish quarter with its white-washed houses and its medieval synagogue.
+Before arriving in Evora, the cultural center of southern Portugal and a former royal residence, visit a cork factory and learn about the many ways this material can be used.
+Breakfast and dinner are included.

 Day 8 - Evora - Algarve